ILAB By-laws 2011

 21. The official languages of the League are French and English.
 Delegates from the national associations may express themselves in their own language, provided that their statements are translated immediately into French and English.

 22. The minutes of the Ordinary or Extraordinary General Meeting shall be drawn up in French and English.
 The minutes shall be distributed by the Committee to the national associations.

 V - THE COMMITTEE

-23. The Committee consists of eight members: President, Vice-President, General Secretary, Treasurer and four other members, each from a different country.
+23. The Committee consists of eight members: President, Vice-President, General Secretary, Treasurer and four other members, each from a different country, except for the Treasurer whose country of origin is not to be taken into consideration.
 For meetings of the Committee five members shall constitute a quorum, but proxy votes given in writing shall be allowed.

 24. The Committee members and officers are elected for a period of two years, which may automatically be extended once only in the same capacity for a further two years if the members choose to remain in office and it is in the interest of the League; with the exception of the Treasurer whose term of office is unlimited in time if it is in the interest of the League.

 25. The Committee shall meet at least twice a year, more often if necessary.
 A report of the discussions of the Committee shall be drawn up in French and in English; this report shall be distributed to the presidents of the national associations.

 26. The Presidents of Honour, and the immediate Past President may attend the Committee Meetings in an advisory capacity, but they are not entitled to vote.

 27. The agenda for a meeting shall be sent to Committee members at least 15 days in advance.